How much can I rent my property for? Cognitive Biases in Pricing Your Rental

 In Rolf Dobelli’s book, “The Art of Thinking Clearly”, he examines cognitive biases and errors in everyday thinking.

 “We respond to the expected magnitude of an event, but not to its likelihood.
 In other words, we lack intuitive grasp of probability.”

-An example he gives is stocks.
-We are more focused on the potential gains of a stock and comparing yield as opposed to worrying about the potential losses incurred on the investments.
+Dobelli cites stocks as an example .
+We are more focused on the potential gains of a stock and comparing yield instead of the potential losses incurred on the investments.

 So, how does this concept apply to the cost of owning a rental?